Conference for Alzheimer Care Professionals

 LMHC: Berkshire AHEC is an NBCC-Approved Continuing Education Provider (ACEP) and a cosponsor of this program.
 Berkshire AHEC may award NBCC-approved clock hours for program that meet NBCC requirements.
 The ACEP maintains responsibility for the content of this event.

-Activity Professionals: Application has been made to the National Certification Council for Activity Professionals (NCCAP) for approval of continuing education hours for activity professionals.
+Activity Professionals: The National Certification Council for Activity Professionals (NCCAP) has approved 5 clock hours for continuing education for activity professionals.

 The Best Western Royal Plaza Hotel is located at 181 Boston Post Road West, Marlborough, MA.